davenkin/andy-springboot-sample/ADRs/006_request_process_flow.md

 Creating data involves 2 major steps: Create and Save.
 Take "Creating an equipment" as an example, the request process flow is:

-1. Receive the request in the `EquipmentController`, controller calls `EquipmentCommandService`.
+1. Receive the request in the `EquipmentController`, controller calls `EquipmentCommandService`:

 ```java
     @PostMapping